EricTURATSINZE/EricTURATSINZE/README.md

-## Hi There ✋🏽, I'm Eric Software Engineer
+## Hi There ✋🏽, I'm Eric, Software Developer

 I use the following stack